DevanshSoni/Docker-Project/README.md

 This repository contains one  project of Docker

 Project Description :-

+  docker project.tar.gz.bz2 file contains the project in which i've integrated flask and sql containers.
+  Unzip this file using command  " bzip2 -d docker project.tar.gz.bz2 "

   In this project i've integrated WordPress with MySql where i ran both of these technologies on two separate containers. these two containers are working with each other to provide a best working environment for the wordpress user.